 Yet this increased reliance on digital technology has also exposed our cyber vulnerabilities.
 As early as March 2020, a report revealed that 80% of malicious activity had the coronavirus as the main theme in online attacks.
-What’s worse is that with such a high level of cyber threat, cyber security skills are still severely lacking across UK business.
+What’s worse is that with such a high level of cyber threat, cyber security skills are still severely lacking across UK businesses.

 Recent government-commissioned research by Ipsos Mori into the UK cybersecurity labour market found that almost 48% of organisations in the UK are unable to carry out even basic cyber tasks.
 Further, 64% of cyber firms have faced problems with technical cyber security skills gaps, either among existing staff or among job applicants, with 25% saying that such skills gaps have prevented them to a great extent from achieving business goals.

 While demand for cyber roles is increasing, businesses are clearly finding it difficult to source, hire and train new employees at the same rate.
 Below we explore what businesses can do to manage the need for cyber skills within their business and how they can recruit the best people for the job.